 Mary Kay Voss is a results-oriented training and facilitation professional with more than 30 years of experience.
 As an associate at Agreement Dynamics, Mary Kay provides facilitation and training services in collaboration, facilitation, team building, and communication.
 She is a certified trainer in Success Signals—a communication seminar designed to assist people in recognizing and appreciating their own and others’ styles of communicating.
 Her recent clients have included Port of Long Beach (California), City of University Place, City of Puyallup, Seattle City Light Asset Management Department, Mill Creek Senior Center Foundation Board, Merrill Gardens, and Estate Homes, among others.
 Her professional experience also includes work as a financial planner and stock broker.
 Mary Kay served on the Mill Creek City Council from 2002-2010.
 Since then she has been steadily involved in community theatre.
-In October 2013, her co-authored book Totems of September was published.
-In June it received the Finalist Award from the National Indie Excellence Awards in the category of Fiction.
+In October 2013, her co-authored book Totems of September was published, which has been a finalist in three national writers' competitions.

-Randy West is the director of the University of Washington Compensation Office.
-He has also been the compensation consultant for Upper Campus, Bothell, and Tacoma since 2000, and for the past several years has taken an increasingly active role in compensation for Health Sciences, the School of Medicine, and UW Medicine.
-He reviews professional staff and classified positions, answers questions about overtime status, and assists clients with compensation aspects of reorganizations.
+Randy West is the executive director of the University of Washington Compensation Office, which performs compensation and classification studies and reviews for professional and classified staff throughout the UW.
+From 2000-2015 he was the compensation consultant for Upper Campus, Bothell, and Tacoma, and since 2014 he has also overseen the UW Medical Centers Compensation team.
+In addition, for the past couple of years Randy has been deeply involved as a subject matter expert in the HR/Payroll Modernization Program effort to replace the university’s antiquated payroll system with Workday.
 Before he joined the UW, Randy worked in the Seattle office of a global human resources consulting firm.
-Since civil service reform in 2004, he has represented the Compensation Office on management negotiating teams for WFSE; WFSE Skilled Trades; Teamsters Local 117, which represents UW police officers; and WFSE-UW Police Management Association.
-He is a certified compensation Professional through WorldatWork (formerly the American Compensation Association) and received his professional in human resources certification through the Society for Human Resource Management.
+Over the past ten years, he has represented the Compensation Office on management negotiating teams for WFSE; WFSE Skilled Trades; Teamsters Local 117, which represents UW police officers; and WFSE-UW Police Management Association, and has partnered closely with UW HR Labor Relations staff on many projects.
+He has been a CCP (Certified Compensation Professional) through WorldatWork (formerly the American Compensation Association) since 1999.
 Randy received his bachelor’s degree in English from California State University, Long Beach, after beginning his studies at Western Washington University.